cAttte/cop/docs/develop.md

 #### [🡥][punishmentaction] PunishmentAction

 An action that punishes a user, be it by muting, kicking, or banning them.
-The `detail` property (or its alias `length`) is of type `number`, and it represents how long the punishment will last for (therefore, this does not apply for punishment type `kick`).
+The `detail` property (or its alias `length`) is of type `number`, and it represents how long the punishment will last for (it doesn't apply for punishment type `kick`).
+The properties object accepted by the constructor has two extra properties, `type` and `length`.
 This class depends on [`PunishmentProvider`]([#-punishmentprovider), but not vice versa.

 #### [🡥][roleaction] RoleAction

 An action that adds or removes a role to/from a guild member.
 The `target` property is of type `Discord.GuildMember`, and the `detail` property is of type `Discord.Role`, describing what role to add/remove.
-The constructor accepts an extra parameter before the properties object, `type`, of type `"add"` or `"remove"`.
+The properties object accepted by the constructor has an extra property, `type`, which can be `"add"` or `"remove"`.

 ## Internals